zozs/whalesong/README.md

 `localhost:5005/whalesong.club/hello:latest`

-This works by looking for either a DNS TXT record or a `/.well-known/whalesong` file on `whalesong.club`.
+The works by adding a `/.well-known/whalesong` file to the webserver on `whalesong.club`.

-* The DNS TXT record has the format: `"whalesongkey=efb166fd6a9cb83bdc3d58f362f5a7052c730924b614989b0fbd730cd77a6c2c"`
-* The `/.well-known/whalesong` file has the contents
+The `/.well-known/whalesong` file has the contents
 ```
 whalesong://efb166fd6a9cb83bdc3d58f362f5a7052c730924b614989b0fbd730cd77a6c2c
 ttl=3600
 ```

-You only need to provide one of the above.
+which points to the desired public key.

 ### Other facts